11 Best Hybrid App Examples in 2024

 There are nine apps in total under the Sworkit banner, all using Ionic.
 Founder Ryan Hanna states that the hybrid app approach cut development time in half and saved more than $200,000 for the business.

 Untappd, a community beer-rating app, is a hybrid app.
 It initially used PhoneGap and Cordova to build a multi-platform app, and has since progressed into using Ionic to build a user interface with native elements to support their existing web code.

 The My BMW App is another of our top hybrid app examples.
 It utilizes Flutter, yet another multi-platform development framework.

 BMW moved to hybrid development for their app in 2018, when they realized there had become too many discrepancies between their iOS and Android apps.
 The solution was to use Flutter, and build hybrid apps that work on multiple operating systems.

 eBay built their dedicated app for buying and selling cars, eBay Motors, as a hybrid app.
 The app, like BMW’s, uses Flutter, sharing 98.3% of code across its Android and iOS apps.

 Only & Sons

-The Only & Sons shopping app uses MobiLoud Canvas, a hybrid app development tool that makes it simple to convert a website to mobile apps with a native experience.
+The Only & Sons shopping app uses MobiLoud, a hybrid app development tool that makes it simple to convert a website to mobile apps with a native experience.